St-Jean

 Saint-Jean offers plenty of accommodation options, from albergues to small hotels.
 Here are two great recommendations:

-Gîte Beilari – Located on the main street across from the Pilgrim’s Office, this albergue offers a communal meal, giving everyone the chance to introduce themselves and share why they are walking the Camino.
+Gîte Beilari, situated on the main street across from the Pilgrim’s Office, serves a communal meal, providing everyone with the opportunity to introduce themselves and share their reasons for walking the Camino.

 There are lots of restaurants in Saint-Jean, but my favourite is Restaurant Oillarburu—a quaint little spot tucked away in the old town near the church.
 It serves delicious, authentic traditional Basque cuisine, using fresh, locally sourced ingredients.
 I highly recommend the trout—it’s incredible!
 Fans of The Way might recognise it as the restaurant where Tom and Joost first meet.
 (By the way, I’m a huge fan of the film, so forgive me—I’ll probably end up pointing out all the filming locations in this guide.).
 One quick tip: go early or, better yet, book ahead, as this place fills up fast.